Esmail-ibraheem/nanograd/README.md

 ---

 ## Contact
-For any inquiries or feedback, please open an issue on GitHub or reach out to the project maintainer at [mainainer's email](esm.agumaan@gmail.com).
+For any inquiries or feedback, please open an issue on GitHub or reach out to the project maintainer at [maintainer's email](esm.agumaan@gmail.com).